 - Minimizing Family Stress – Your family and heirs may experience a lot of stress in what will probably be an already emotional time for them.
 Laying out your directives in a will helps minimize their responsibilities in that difficult time.

-- Directing the Distribution of Your Assets – Your will can specify how you want your assets to be distributed after all your bills are paid.
+- Direct the Distribution of Your Assets – Your will can specify how you want your assets distributed after all your bills are paid.

 - Prevent the Court From Deciding for You – Without a will, a condition called intestate, the court decides how to divide your estate without your input.
 The probate process will take longer if you do not have a will and most likely will be more costly.